pgeu/pgeu-system/docs/confreg/integrations.md

 [Messaging Implementation](#implementation)
-: This is the "driver" for different types of messaging systems that can be configured, for example "Twitter" or "Telegram".
+: This is the "driver" for different types of messaging systems that can be configured, for example "BlueSky", "LinkedIn", or "Telegram".

 [Messaging Provider](#provider)
 : This is a configured instance of an implementation, for example